titan-x/titan/README.md

 Performance Notes
 -----------------

 The messaging server is designed to make max usage of available CPU resources.
 However exceeding 100% CPU usage will cause a memory usage spike as marshalled/unmarshalled messages and other allocated byte buffers will have to reside in memory much longer.
-Ideally, server process' memory usage should never exceed 95% of overall system CPU resources.
+Ideally, server process' CPU usage should never exceed 95% of overall system CPU resources.
 Currently there is no clustering support but it is a top priority.

 License
 -------